 The red dragon

 Does the beast have seven heads, each head with ten horns and seven crowns on each head?
-Or seven heads with some heads having one horn and others having more than one (adding up to “ten horns” as John describes)?
-There is simply no way of knowing and thus it is best to retain a general recall of what John describes without forcing a concrete visual in our minds.
-This section of Revelation is considered one of the most difficult to interpret and much of the symbolisms should be left open-ended questions.
+Or seven heads, with some heads having one horn and others having more than one (adding up to “ten horns,” as John describes)?
+There is simply no way of knowing, and thus, it is best to retain a general recall of what John describes without forcing a concrete visual in our minds.
+This section of Revelation is considered one of the most difficult to interpret, and many of the symbolisms should be left open-ended.

 Stars, horns, and crowns

 Careful study will reveal a difference in crowns arranged on the heads of the woman and the dragon.
 The dragon has seven heads and seven crowns on its heads.
 The original Greek (diademata) indicates the dragon wore a diadem, a crown representing high ruling authority, like an appointed king would wear.
-But the woman wears a crown of twelve stars, translated from a different Greek word (stephanos) that indicates a crown or wreath like headgear that victors wore after a victory (imagine a circular garland of twelve stars floating above her head).
-This is an important difference.
+But the woman wears a crown of twelve stars, translated from a different Greek word (Stephanos) that indicates a crown or wreath-like headgear that victors wore after a victory (imagine a circular garland of twelve stars floating above her head).
+This is a significant difference.
 Although kings wear diademata to represent their authority, whether their authority is valid or not, only true victors wear stephanos.

 Satan flings stars from the sky

-Revelation 12:4 tells us that the red dragon’s tail “swept a third of the stars out of the sky and flung them to earth”.
+Revelation 12:4 tells us that the red dragon’s tail “swept a third of the stars out of the sky and flung them to earth.”
 Although this may reference Satan’s tremendous power, it should not be taken as a sign of victory.
-This could be a minor victory over a small subset of participants but is not a key victory as we will see after the story plays out in entirety.
+This could be a minor victory over a small subset of participants but is not a key victory, as we will see after the story plays out in its entirety.

 The birth of a child who will rule over all nations with an iron scepter